kirby-tools/kirby-seo-audit/README.md

 # Kirby SEO Audit

-Kirby SEO Audit offers the power of Yoast SEO in a Kirby Panel section.
-Improve your content and boost your rankings by checking your pages for SEO issues.
+Kirby SEO Audit is a plugin for [Kirby CMS](https://getkirby.com) that analyzes your pages and provides actionable insights to improve your website's search engine optimization (SEO).
+It works directly in the Panel and is compatible with every Kirby website.

 ## Getting Started